PotatoInfinity/alphavibe/README.md

-# genalpha_lang
+# alphavibe
 genalpha_lang lets you write Python in the language of TikTok, memes, and group chats.
 No more `def`, `print`, or `for`.
 It’s `vibe`, `spitItOut`, and `zoom` now.
-# 🍻 genalpha\_lang
+# 🍻 alphavibe

 > Python, but coded by Gen Alpha.
 Slay like a sigma 💅

-Finally, a programming language that passes the vibe check 💯.
+Finally, a python library that passes the vibe check 💯.

 ---